bradwestfall/ReptileForms/README.md

 	</div>
 </form>
 ```
-###Register Custom Validation
+###Custom Validation

-With your ReptileForm object, you can augment custom validation methods as follows:
+Custom fields also require custom validation written by you.
+As you can see from above, when you create your `.field-input` container, you will also need to provide a `data-custom-validation` attribute to specify a function name.
+Then you can register that function with ReptileForms as follows:
 ```js
 var form = new ReptileForm();